-Thus, bouldering grading scales were developed as an easy way to indicate the difficulty of a problem to someone who had never tried it before.
-This then allowed any boulderer who knew the grade of a problem to have a better understanding of its difficulty before trying it.
+Bouldering grading scales were developed as a way to indicate the difficulty of a boulder problem to someone who had never tried it before.

 How Are Boulder Problems Graded?

-First, know that there is no perfect formula, no golden algorithm for determining the proper grade for a problem.
-Though some have proposed making the process more formulaic, it is largely subjective.
+There is no perfect formula, no golden algorithm, for determining the proper grade for a problem.
+Though some have proposed making the process more formulaic, it remains very subjective.

-How does this principle play out in reality?
-From my experience in the sport, the ways problems are graded in the real world usually manifest as follows, broken down by indoor problems and outdoor problems:
+From my experience, the ways problems are graded in the real world usually work out as follows:

-Oftentimes the person who puts up the problem (the “routesetter”) will climb it a couple times and then assign a grade to it.
+Oftentimes the person who puts up the problem (the “routesetter”) will climb it once or twice and then assign a grade to it.
 Simple as that.

 Clearly, it’s a very subjective process.
-If you’ve ever heard someone at a gym climb a V1 and then remark something like “that’s definitely not a V1, more like a V3”, now you might have a better understanding of how that could happen.
+If you’ve ever heard someone at a gym climb a V1 and then remark something like “that’s definitely not a V1, more like a V3,” now you know how that could happen.

 Outdoor problems have the benefit of being static.
 Thus, theoretically, dozens of people can climb a problem and a larger consensus can be reached on a problem’s grade.